psychemedia/storytelling-notes/antiquities-nursery-literature-quarterly-review-1819.md

 of his giants rest upon good romance authority: or, to speak

-* « Now the son of the Chan and his trusty servant travelled along a river and arrived in a wood, where they met many children who were quarrelling with each other. " Why do you thus dispute?" said they.
+* « Now the son of the Chan and his trusty servant travelled along a river and arrived in a wood, where they met many children who were quarrelling with each other.
+"Why do you thus dispute?" said they.

-* We have found a cap in this wood, and each of us wishes to keep it.
+"We have found a cap in this wood, and each of us wishes to keep it."

-* What is the use of the cap?
+"What is the use of the cap?"

-* The cap hath this virtue, he who wears it is seen neither by the gods, nor men, nor the Tchadkurvs.
+"The cap hath this virtue, he who wears it is seen neither by the gods, nor men, nor the Tchadkurvs."

-* Now go all of ye to the end of the forest, and runhither.
+"Now go all of ye to the end of the forest, and runhither.
 And I will keep thecap and I will give it to him who first reaches this spot and wins the race.

 'So spake the son of the Chan, and the children ran, but when they came back they could not find the cap, for he had placed it on the head of his companion, and they sought for it in vain. -